 Do you offer before- and after-school care?

-At this time we do not provide meals for our students.
-Students should bring a healthy snack and lunch every day to school, along with a reusable water bottle, labeled with their name.
+We do offer a healthy hot lunch option for an additional fee.
+All students should also bring a healthy snack and lunch every day to school, along with a reusable water bottle, labeled with their name.

 Is there a school uniform?

 What about students with learning differences?

 As a small, independent school, we are limited in the resources we can provide.
 However, there are some accommodations we can offer for students with documented learning differences, such as extra time on tests; use of a computer/tablet for writing; or a private room for testing or work.
 The director and teaching staff will work together with your family to create the best plan for your child's accommodations for documented differences.